 Cribl Stream has supported Syslog as a source, almost since its inception.
 Now, with the introduction of the Packs feature in the July release of Stream, you have the opportunity to handle inbound Syslog data even better than before.
-This article explores use of the Cribl Pack for Syslog Input to remove redundant data, handle timezone normalization, and set sourcetypes and other metadata based on lookups.
+This article explores the use of the Cribl Pack for Syslog Input to remove redundant data, handle timezone normalization, and set sourcetypes and other metadata based on lookups.

-Syslog was developed in the earliest days of the Internet, as a means by which any OS, process, or device could deliver a log event to a syslog server using a well-defined transport protocol, with a well defined message format.
+Syslog was developed in the earliest days of the Internet as a means by which any OS, process, or device could deliver a log event to a Syslog server using a well-defined transport protocol with a well-defined message format.
 (Syslog is one of the earliest examples of a remote API call!)

 The importance of Syslog is in its ubiquity.
 Linux and Unix OSes support the Syslog protocol, as does nearly every enterprise-grade piece of networking equipment.
-While there are other options for shipping logs from applications, Syslog remains the de-facto protocol for networking gear including firewalls, switches, routers, and more.
+While there are other options for shipping logs from applications, Syslog remains the de-facto protocol for networking gear, including firewalls, switches, routers, and more.
 For many devices, Syslog is the only supported way to send logs.

 To quote from Wikipedia:

 Syslog was developed in the 1980s by Eric Allman as part of the Sendmail project.
 It was readily adopted by other applications and has since become the standard logging solution on Unix-like systems.
 A variety of implementations also exist on other operating systems and it is commonly found in network devices, such as routers.”